take0708/C_74_furima/README.md

 ### Association
 - has_one :user_detail, dependent: :destroy
-- has_one :sns_approval, dependent: :destroy
 - has_one :shipping_info, dependent: :destroy
-- has_many :todo_list
+- has_many :todo_lists
-- has_one :point
 - has_one :creditcard, dependent: :destroy
-- has_many :comment
+- has_many :comments
-- has_many :favo
+- has_many :favorites
-- has_many :evaluation
+- has_many :evaluations
 - has_many :seller_items, foreign_key: “seller_id”, class_name: “items”
 - has_many :buyer_items, foreign_key: “buyer_id”, class_name: “items”